-- identify and critically evaluate the political, cultural and socio-economic contexts in which digitization and data operate and how people have used digital tools to transform society and culture; and
+- Identify and critically evaluate the political, cultural and socio-economic contexts in which digitization and data operate and how people have used digital tools to transform society and culture

-- assess debates in digital studies, digital social sciences and digital humanities and develop an ability to critically evaluate different interpretations of digital transformations and generate their own analyses of them; and
+- Assess debates in digital studies, digital social sciences and digital humanities and develop an ability to critically evaluate different interpretations of digital transformations and generate their own analyses of them

-- acquire and apply practical skills with digital tools and methods; and
+- Acquire and apply practical skills with digital tools and methods

-- appraise the potential of digital tools and methods to transform HASS disciplines; and
+- Appraise the potential of digital tools and methods to transform HASS disciplines

-- communicate effectively, including by using digital tools and platforms; and
+- Communicate effectively, including by using digital tools and platforms

 - Work individually and in groups with independence, self-reflection and engage in problem solving activities